LokeyLab/LC-Seq-Official/docs/THEORY.md

 **Union-Find for Connected Components** (O(α(n)) amortized)

-Use Union-Find data structure to identify all disconnected families in the forest structure.
+Use Union-Find data structure to identify connected components in the DAG.
 Build by iterating through compounds and unioning each with its descendants.
-Query whether two compounds belong to the same family in near-constant time O(α(n)) ≈ O(1).
+Query whether two compounds belong to the same connected component in near-constant time O(α(n)) ≈ O(1).
+Note: Within a lineage, all compounds form a single connected component.

 **Interval Tree for Position Queries**